NomicFoundation/hardhat/packages/buidler-waffle/README.md

 ## What

 You can use this plugin to build smart contract tests using Waffle in Buidler, taking advantage of both.

+This plugin adds a Waffle-compatible provider to the Buidler Runtime Environment, and automatically initializes the [Waffle Chai matchers](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html).

 ## Installation